ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/glossary.md

 **Deterministic service time:** For a fixed compiled artifact and fixed shape bucket, the service time is intended to be stable/predictable (excluding queueing delay).

+**Deterministic schedule (compiled):** A precomputed timetable for compute + data movement for a fixed graph and shape bucket; intended to make service time predictable and shift variability to queueing/admission rather than runtime scheduling/caches.

 **Failure domain:** The boundary within which a fault can occur and affect service (e.g., link segment, node, rack, pod).

 **Headroom (`ρ_target`):** The target utilization chosen to protect tails and allow failure tolerance; lower headroom means lower utilization.